john-shefer/NetHole.3beta/README.md

       Unfortunately, these two APIs have different nomenclatures for the same underlying NIC.

-      Specifying this parameter causes LaBrea to generate the list of available interfaces.
+      Specifying this parameter causes NetHole to generate the list of available interfaces.
 Both the WinPcap and the libdnet device lists are given.